phisikus/kubernetes-starter/README.md

 kube2   Ready    <none>   3m14s   v1.14.2
 kube3   Ready    <none>   62s     v1.14.2
 ```
+By default 4 nodes are created but you can adjust that number in the Vagrantfile (using _count_ variable).

 ## What else do i get?
 After initialization of the base kubernetes, additional plugins are installed such as flannel networking layer and Dashboard UI.